ccashwell/spree_wysiwyg/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Copyright (c) 2013 spree_wysiwyg, released under the New BSD License
+Copyright (c) 2013 spree_wysiwym, released under the New BSD License